-CHILD SEXUAL ABUSE PREVENTION: AN EDUCATIONAL BROCHURE FOR ADULTS CONCERNED ABOUT CHIL-DREN WITH PHYSICAL HANDICAPS organizations for referrals; provides facts and statistics; lists physical, behavioral and familial indicators; explains what parents can do; and suggests printed resources for parents and children on the topic.
+CHILD SEXUAL ABUSE PREVENTION: AN EDUCATIONAL BROCHURE FOR ADULTS CONCERNED ABOUT CHIL-DREN WITH PHYSICAL HANDICAPS (1988, 334x81⁄2, foldover pamphlet).
+Defines sexual abuse; tells how to report organizations for referrals; provides facts and statistics; lists physical, behavioral and familial indicators; explains what parents can do; and suggests printed resources for parents and children on the topic.
 A videotape will also soon be available on the topic.
-Planned Parenthood Association of Cincinnati, 2314 Auburn Avenue, Cincinnati, OH 45219, 513/721-8932.
+Planned Parenthood Association of Cincinnati, 2314 Auburn Avenue, Cincinnati, Old 45219, 513/721-8932.
 Prices: single copy free, bulk rates available on request.